dimbata23/fmi-oop/README.md

 # fmi-oop-2018
-Homeworks and projects throughout the FMI OOP 2018 course
+Homeworks and projects throughout the Object Oriented Programming course of FMI 2017/18